bespoke-silicon-group/bsg_bladerunner/COSIM.md

 UW Users must have an SSH Key registered on their bitbucket account, and access to the bsg_cadenv repository.
 The SSH Key will be used to clone the latter.

+Non-UW Users will need to run on a machine that already has VCS-MX and Vivado on $PATH.
+See the Non-UW User instructions below.

+The Makefiles will warn/fail with appropriate error messages if the environment is not configured correctly.

 ### Step 1

 Clone this repository.